Gacha game: Gameplay

 Due to the randomized nature of gacha games, many original gachas are often strategy games or feature elements of strong strategy considerations, encouraging the player to improvise their own solution to problems while also being attentive about new additions to the roster of obtainable characters/items that can add more flexibility to a player's strategy in late/post-game modes such as boss raids and tower-styled challenge rooms.

-In many older games, gacha rewards are essential for players to make progress in the game, although certain newer gacha games allow for more flexibility on progression through core content.
+In many older games, gacha rewards were essential for players to make progress in the game, although certain newer gacha games allow for more flexibility on progression through core content.
 While players can earn the "premium" currency during gameplay, it is available in controlled amounts at the developer's discretion, with holidays and special events usually boosting the amounts given.

 Banners are "pools" of available items (characters, loot, cards, etc) that players can "roll" on.
 Offered banners can be perpetually available or can have a limited duration.
 Games generally have some of both, with player retention efforts and in-game advertising in some games emphasizing the limited availability of some or all of the items in the latter.
-Many kinds of virtual items can be in the loot table for a banner.
-Gameplay units such as cards, characters, equippable gear, or more abstract loot such as "experience" are all possible.
-Sometimes, these banners are limited, such that specific prizes can only be obtained within a specific event time-frame.
+Many kinds of virtual items can be in the loot table for a banner such as cards, characters, equippable gear, or more abstract loot such as "experience."
+Sometimes, these banners are limited so that specific prizes can only be obtained within a specific event time-frame.
 Sometimes, games lift the limited status of certain items to be "commons" or even free, but this is not seen often.